jfromaniello/har-sanitizer/README.md

 Since they content all the information from the http protocol, they also include generally very sensitive information such as cookies and authorization headers.

-This is a library to obfuscate but not to remove the sensitive information.
-It uses SHA-256 with a randomly generated salt string for each function call.
+This is a library to obfuscate sensitive information.

+There are currently two modes for cookies and tokens:
+- `obfuscate`: the sanitizer will replace the values of the sensitive information with the string `obfuscated`.
+- `hash`: the sanitizer will calculate a salt for each time its called and replace the sensitive information with hash SHA256 of the value plus the salt.

+Password fields are always obfuscated.

-It can be used in the browser.
+This library can be used in the client-side.

 ## Usage as library